arnoldliu8/chat-widget/README.md

 ![alt tag](second.png)

-the back button will you back to the "students" page.
+the back button will take you back to the "students" page.